Rural Broadband Deals

 Compare broadband for rural areas

-If you’re based a long way from the nearest town, this could affect your broadband options.
-Just under half of rural homes are yet to get a full fibre connection, although countryside dwellers are more likely to pay for faster speeds where they are available.1
+Just under half of rural homes are yet to get a full fibre connection, according to Ofcom.
+Although countryside dwellers are more likely to pay for faster speeds where they are available.

 Rural broadband at a glance

-What makes rural broadband different?
+What is rural broadband and what makes it different?

 There are a few reasons why the full fibre broadband rollout has been slower in rural parts of the UK:

-- Getting the landowner’s permission to install the fibres can be less straightforward in the countryside.
+- Getting the landowner’s permission to install the fibres can be less straightforward in the countryside

-Cable: probably not an option
+Cable is probably not an option

 Types of rural broadband solutions

-Your broadband options depend on exactly where you live - put your postcode into our checker and you’ll only get results that are relevant to you.
+Your broadband options depend on exactly where you live.
+Put your postcode into our checker and you’ll only get results that are relevant to you.

 Full fibre